 After breakfast there is one last Dino Snores treat in the form of a funny and engaging animal show, of course with that many children there is no way they can all get up close with the animals, insects and reptiles so that is reserved for children who have recently celebrated a birthday but as the presenter is so animated it’s really not an issue and he managed to get the crowd involved in one way or another.
 Once the show is over and everyone has picked up their bags and t-shirt you have around half an hour to explore the museum before it opens to the public.
 We actually ended up spending a few more hours here as it’s just such a great place.

 The whole night was surreal, fantastic and magical all rolled into one.
 Whilst the Dino Snores experience is a little on the pricey end (£60 per person), I highly recommend; it’s something we will never forget!
-So far, additional dates have been confirmed for January to May 2018, but lots have already sold out, so you'll need to be quick!
+So far, additional dates have been confirmed for June to November 2019, but they are selling out, so you'll need to be quick!

 Love sleepovers?
 How about sleeping outdoors?
-Here's our guide to family-friendly events for happy campers.
+Here's our guide to the besy family-friendly festivals near you.

 And here are the best trails and exhibits for kids.